Read more and score is the goal of Book Hogs!

 Double Prize Week: TWO Chances to WIN

-• Simply log in and click on the respective "Enter" buttons to be entered into a drawing to win a great prize from Player's Bench! and a fantastic children's book The Puck Hog!
+• Simply log in and click on the respective "Enter" buttons to be entered into a drawing to win a great prize from Player's Bench! and a fantastic children's book The Puck Hog!• Children will enjoy skating along on an emotional journey with a tight-knit group of youth hockey players.
+Their goal is to be the best in their league, but their biggest challenge isn’t an opposing team.

 The source of their anger, frustration and disappointment is a mouthy, self-serving teammate.
 The Puck Hog, an early reader chapter book, encourages the values of fair play, playing together as a team, playing hard and having fun!
 Now available at thepuckhog.blogspot.com.